 Sensor: Full-frame CMOS | Megapixels: 36.3MP | Autofocus: 51-point AF, 15 cross-type | Screen type: 3.2-inch, 1,228,800 dots | Maximum continuous shooting speed: 5fps | Movies: 1080p | User level: Expert

-It might be getting on a bit, but the Nikon D810 is still one of the best DSLRs around.
-Images from Nikon's megapixel monster are bursting with detail, whilst its 1200-shot battery life puts the 5DS in the shade.
+It might be getting on a bit now (it was launched back in the summer of 2014), but the Nikon D810 is still one of the best DSLRs around, and still gives the EOS 5D Mark IV a good run for its money.
+Images from Nikon's 36.3 megapixel monster are bursting with detail, whilst its 1200-shot battery life puts the EOS 5DS in the shade.
 We're also fans of the D810's clarity micro-contrast adjustment with its video-friendly Flat mode for maximum dynamic range.
 The 51-point AF system copes well with tricky focussing situations, mainly because both the AF and metering systems are taken from the now ex-range-topping Nikon D4S.
-Relatively compact dimensions and the unusual (at this level) inclusion of a pop-up flash further ensure that the D810 doesn't disappoint.
+Excellent handling and relatively modest dimensions further ensure that the D810 doesn't disappoint.

 Read the full review: Nikon D810